woocommerce/woocommerce/plugins/woocommerce-admin/client/components/header/README.md

 * `sections` (required): Used to generate breadcrumbs.
 Accepts a single items or an array of items.
 To make an item a link, wrap it in an array with a relative link (example: `[ '/analytics', __( 'Analytics', 'woo-dash' ) ]` ).
 * `onToggle` (required): The toggle callback when "open sidebar" button is clicked.
 * `isSidebarOpen`: Boolean describing whether the sidebar is toggled visible.
+* `isEmbedded`: Boolean describing if the header is embedded on an existing wp-admin page.
+False if rendered as part of a full react page.

 Note: `onToggle` & `isSidebarOpen` are passed through the `Slot` call, and aren't required when using `<Header />` in section components.